 Throughout much of the 21st century so far, the Middle East (or OPEC—Organization of the Petroleum Exporting Countries) has been the key driver for incremental oil production.
 As oil prices rise because of demand, OPEC will increase production, since one of its objectives is to ensure efficient, economic, and regular supply of petroleum to customers.
 That meant increased demand for crude tankers to carry unrefined (crude) oil from the Middle East and Africa to the rest of the world.

 On the flip side, when oil prices do fall because of weakening demand, or increased supply in non-OPEC countries (like what we’re seeing now), demand for oil falls.
 To help protect profitability, members of OPEC will cut production to stop oil prices from falling as much.
 That means less demand for crude tankers to ship oil out of countries like Saudi Arabia and Nigeria.

-If oil prices do rise over the medium to long term, expect Frontline Ltd. (FRO), Teekay Tankers Ltd. (TNK), Nordic America Tanker Ltd. (NAT), DryShips Inc.’s (DRYS) tanker business and the Guggenheim Shipping ETF (SEA) to benefit.
+If oil prices do rise over the medium to long term, though, expect Frontline Ltd. (FRO), Teekay Tankers Ltd. (TNK), Nordic America Tanker Ltd. (NAT), DryShips Inc.’s (DRYS) tanker business, and the Guggenheim Shipping ETF (SEA) to benefit.
 Conversely, if oil prices do fall, the outlook will be negative.